openai/gpt-oss/README.md

 #### LM Studio

-If you are using [LM Studio](https://lmstudio.ai/) you can use the following commands to download.
+If you are using [LM Studio](https://lmstudio.ai/) you can use the following commands to download the models.

 ```bash
 # gpt-oss-20b